furthermares/KPU-OOP-A1/README.md

 ### [OOP] (200608)
-- Create a calculator program using stack.
+- Create a calculator program using stacks.

 ### [Report](A1.docx)